isc-projects/kea/doc/sphinx/arm/config.rst

  .. note::

-   The "Logging" element is removed in Kea 1.6.0 and its contents (the "loggers" object) moved inside the configuration objects (maps) for the respective Kea modules.
-For example: the "Dhcp4" map contains the "loggers" object specifying logging configuration for the DHCPv4 server.
-Backward compatibility is maintained until Kea 1.7.10 release; it will be possible to specify the "Logging" object at the top configuration level and "loggers" objects at the module configuration level.
-Finally, support for the top-level "Logging" object was removed in Kea 1.7.10.
+   As of Kea 1.6.0, the "Logging" element was removed and its contents (the "loggers" object) moved inside the configuration objects (maps) for the respective Kea modules.
+For example, the "Dhcp4" map contains the "loggers" object, specifying logging configuration for the DHCPv4 server.
+Support for the top-level "Logging" object was removed in Kea 1.7.10.

    The specification for supporting several elements (e.g. "Dhcp4", "Dhcp6")
-   in one file has been removed in Kea 1.7.10, so that each component requires one separate configuration file.
+   in one file was removed in Kea 1.7.10, so each component now requires a separate configuration file.

 To avoid repetition of mostly similar structures, examples in the rest of this guide will showcase only the subset of parameters appropriate